Published on May 3, 2022

 Related article: The Best Socks for Peripheral Neuropathy

-Vibration therapy is not FDA-regulated and more scientific research is needed to confirm its potential health benefits.
-Advocates claim that vibration can help treat certain conditions and alleviate chronic pain.
+Vibration therapy is not FDA-regulated, and more scientific research is needed to confirm its potential health benefits.
+Advocates claim that vibration can help treat specific conditions and alleviate chronic pain.

-For neuropathy in particular, vibration therapy may have interesting benefits such as:
+For neuropathy, in particular, vibration therapy may have exciting benefits such as:

-Neuropathy is a difficult condition to address.
+Neuropathy is a complex condition to address.
 The symptoms and their intensity vary from one person to the other.
 Consequently, the effects of vibration on neuropathy vary depending on the individual.
-It may relieve the pain and slow down the progression for some patients while it may do nothing or worsen the symptoms for others.
+It may relieve the pain and slow the progression for some patients, while it may do nothing or worsen the symptoms for others.

 Whole-body vibration therapy may be considered for neuropathy.
 Although there is no clear evidence that it helps with nerve pain, it has proven to help relieve some chronic pain.
 However, because of its high intensity, whole-body vibrations for neuropathy should always be medically supervised.

-The most suitable vibrations for neuropathy seem to be local vibrations or mild elliptical vibrations.
-Local (or focal) vibration therapies are done with small hand-held devices that allow you to focus on the painful areas only.
+The most suitable vibrations for neuropathy seem to be local or mild elliptical vibrations.
+Local (or focal) vibration therapies are done with small hand-held devices that only allow you to focus on the painful areas.

-In order to prevent harmful side effects, always start vibration therapy at the lowest frequency and for short durations.
+Always start vibration therapy at the lowest frequency and for short durations to prevent harmful side effects.
 Gradually increase the settings until you find the ones that work best for you.
 Vibration therapy should not feel painful or uncomfortable.

 Related article: The Best Creams for Neuropathy Pain Relief

-Vibration therapy is non-invasive and considered mostly safe if properly performed.
+Vibration therapy is non-invasive and considered mostly safe if adequately performed.
 It may be dangerous if the intensity of the vibrations is too high or if it’s used too often.

-Exposure to high-intensity vibrations can have serious side effects including lumbar injury and severe back pain.
-Most manufacturers recommend using their vibration machines no more than 30 minutes a day.
+High-intensity vibrations can have serious side effects, including lumbar injury and severe back pain.
+Most manufacturers recommend using their vibration machines for no more than 30 minutes daily.

 Besides, vibration plates may impede the healing of diabetic foot ulcers and open wounds.
-If you’re using vibration machines for neuropathy, make sure you don’t have any wounds before use.
+If you’re using vibration machines for neuropathy, ensure you don’t have any scars before use.

 Vibration therapy may be contra-indicated if: